 my son is diagnosed and receives ssi from the government for his condition.
 They havet him in a school with other children who have been kicked out of regular school for fighting and other things.
 My son has an iep and they put in a secial needs kid with bullies and when he stands up for himself he...
 Read more »

 First of all, "date" means go to the local burger joint together.
 It does not mean have sex with.
 THe 26 year old may well be contributing to the delinquency of a minor.
 She will probably not be liable on sexual abuse charges because his is 16 years old.
-The 16-year old, naturally, is all about...Read more »
+The 16-year old, naturally, is...Read more »

 Is who they are living with right now breaking any laws by allowing them to live there without consulting the legal guardian at all and also moving out of town with the child without parents permission